awsdocs/aws-deeplens-user-guide/doc_source/deeplens-headpose-project-prepare-training-data.md

-# Prepare Input Data for Training In Amazon SageMaker<a name="deeplens-headpose-project-prepare-training-data"></a>
+# Prepare Input Data for Training In SageMaker<a name="deeplens-headpose-project-prepare-training-data"></a>

 The original [head pose image database \(HeadPoseImageDatabase\.tar\.gz file\)](http://www-prima.inrialpes.fr/perso/Gourier/Faces/HeadPoseImageDatabase.tar.gz) consists of a set of images \(\.jpeg files\) and labels \(\.txt files\) of head poses of 15 persons in a series of tilt and pan positions\.
-They must be transformed to a single \.pkl file as the input to an Amazon SageMaker training job\.
+They must be transformed to a single \.pkl file as the input to an SageMaker training job\.

 To prepare the training data, you can use the preprocessing script \(preprocessingDataset\_py2\.py\) provided in the [Head Pose Sample Project on Github](deeplens-headpose-project-source-on-github.md)\.
 You can run this script on your computer locally or on the AWS Cloud through a Python Notebook instance\.
 In this section, you'll learn how to prepare the training data locally\.
-You'll learn how to do it in a Notebook instance in [Train a Head Pose Detection Model in Amazon SageMaker](deeplens-headpose-project-train-model-using-sagemaker.md)\.
+You'll learn how to do it in a Notebook instance in [Train a Head Pose Detection Model in SageMaker](deeplens-headpose-project-train-model-using-sagemaker.md)\.

 1. Open a terminal and change directory to the directory where to you downloaded the [head pose sample project](deeplens-headpose-project-source-on-github.md)\.